naima-shk/Mobile-FlashCards-App/README.md

 This is the Third project of Udacity nano degree.
 You could manage decks and cards in it to answer questions at any time with your phone.

-# How to Run the Project Locally
+# How To Run the Project Locally

 use `Expo-cli` to run the app.